-Both plans depend on the number of students that choose online and on-site learning.
+We plan for elementary students learning online to follow a schedule with some whole class virtual meetings and built-in breaks.
 No matter what, WDMCS will ensure teachers have appropriate time to engage with and provide feedback to all students.
 We will share more information as it becomes available.

 Elementary students will experience learning and connect with each other through a daily schedule that provides flexibility and creativity.

 Example Daily Schedules